-It is my pleasure to present this report on the business performance of SOH for the year ended 31 December 2023.
-As indicated in the 'About this report' section above, SOH is an investment holding company with several operating subsidiaries, the largest of which is SOEW, a manufacturer of low-voltage electrical cables.
+It is my pleasure to present this report on the business performance of South Ocean Holdings for the year ended 31 December 2024.
+As indicated in the 'About this report' section above, SOH is an investment holding company with several operating subsidiaries, the largest of which is South Ocean Electric Wire Company (SOEW), a manufacturer of low-voltage electrical wire and power cables.

-While operating conditions remained challenging throughout the reporting period, we were able to continue on the journey of implementing our growth strategy and to close the year on a very positive note.
+While operating conditions were challenging, especially in the second half of the year, we were able to continue on the journey of implementing our growth and diversification strategy, and were able to achieve our objectives for the period.